Gateway Family Dentistry is proud to effective, painless root canal procedures in Murfreesboro, TN.

 A root canal–also known as endodontic therapy–is a corrective dental procedure that removes infection from the soft pulp at the core of a tooth and replaces it with a sterile substance.

 Without effective treatment, infection in the tooth root can cause severe pain, swelling and even life-threatening abscesses.
-In some cases, the tooth is too badly damaged to be repaired by a root canal.
-Extraction may be recommended.
+While dental science has made it much easier to treat infected teeth, some teeth are too badly damaged to be repaired by procedures like a root canal.
+In these cases, extraction may be recommended as a last resort.

 What Causes a Tooth to Become Infected?